BDC Hamburger Icon

 Watch for the following essential integrations in any CRM software you consider:

 • Social media integrations: Social CRM integrations connect your social media channels with your CRM solution to help you focus on social customer care.
-You can also use CRMs to manage your social media accounts.
+You can also use CRMs to manage your social media marketing

 • Web analytics: Integrating your CRM with web analytics software helps you collect and analyze website visitor data.
 You’ll glean insights that can help you make more informed decisions.